 Portland State University; University of Portland; Lewis & Clark College; Reed College

 “Keep Portland Weird.”
 With a catchphrase like that printed on every t-shirt, bumper sticker, and postcard in town, you know Portland is a fun place.
-It’s also affordable — at least when compared to other Progeessive West Coast college towns.
-Two-bedroom apartments located in town average about $1,185 per month.
-That’s about $100 less than the greater Portland area, and only about $150 more than the Oregon average.
-Furthermore, costs for food, utilities, and entertainment all average below or on par with the national average.
+It’s also affordable — at least when compared to other Progressive West Coast college towns.
+One-bedroom apartments located in town average about $1,225 per month.
+That’s about $90 more than the greater Portland area and about $300 more than the Oregon average.
+But costs for food, utilities, and healthcare all average below or on par with the national average.
 Such affordability should leave plenty of pocket money to enjoy the local arts scene, the shops and restaurants of the picturesque downtown, and the nearby natural surroundings.

 University of Massachusetts, Amherst; Amherst College; Hampshire College

 With a population of just under 40,000 people, charming Amherst, Massachusetts is one of The Bay State’s more affordable college towns.
-In fact, Sperling’s Best Places lists cost of living as one of the pros to living in Amherst, along with the many local museums and the easy access to nearby mountains.
-Living costs for this politically Liberal town average about 68% higher than the national average, but 20% lower than the Massachusetts average.
-Costs for healthcare, utilities, and entertainment also average less than the rest of the state.
+In fact, Sperling’s Best Places lists the cost of living as one of the pros to living in Amherst, along with the many local museums and the easy access to nearby mountains.
+Living costs for this politically liberal town average about 12% higher than the national average but 17% lower than the Massachusetts average.
+Costs for healthcare, food, utilities, transportation, and entertainment also average less than the rest of the state.

 University of Vermont; Champlain College; Burlington College; Trinity College

 With a population of about 42,000 people, Burlington is Vermont’s largest city.
 Home to the University of Vermont, plus a handful of smaller colleges, Burlington enjoys a youthful vibe.
-The city is located along the shores of Lake Champlain so outdoor recreation and water sports are popular pastimes here.
-Seventy percent of Burlington’s population votes Democrat.
-In terms of cost of living, Burlington averages about 22% higher than the national average and 10% higher than the rest of Vermont.
-Students living off campus should expect to pay about $1,230 for a two-bedroom apartment.
+The city is located along the shores of Lake Champlain, so outdoor recreation and water sports are popular pastimes here.
+Seventy percent of Burlington’s population vote Democrat.
+In terms of cost of living, Burlington averages about 12% higher than the national average and 17% higher than the rest of Vermont.
+Students living off-campus should expect to pay about $1,067 for a one-bedroom apartment.